cwmatthew/clarusway-devenv/README.md

 Linux distributions usually have their own custom package manager, such as apt and apt-get for Ubuntu/Debian, yum and dnf  for Fedora/Redhat and zypper for OpenSUSE etc. On the macOS side there is a third party community tool called homebrew in short brew.
 For Windows family, there is also community/proprietary tool named chocolatey and scoop.
 For Windows package management we will choose chocolatey.

 Let's define our roadmap of our development environment for those operating systems.
 First of all we will install package managers on each OS, and then we will continue to enhance terminal experience with terminal applications, fonts and shells.
-Some part of this journey shares common steps, so please follow each step one by one.
+Some part of this journey may share common steps, please follow each step one by one.